jenspfahl/ANOTHERpass/SERVER-API-SPEC.md

 * `fetch_credential_for_url`

-Requires `"website"` as a sibling of the `"command"`-property and asks the user of the app to select a credential for the given website.
+Requires `"website"` as a sibling of the `"command"` - property and asks the user of the app to select a credential for the given website.
 The app starts a credential search with the website domain name to support the user.
 User has to select one credential.

 Returns the selected credential.